-In line with being considerate, Filipino nurses are also very patient, especially when they know that the patient they are handling have special needs.
-Filipino nurses are not the type of employee who would easily give up or get irritated from the colossal requests from the patient or their relatives.
-In addition to this, they also know when a humongous amount of patience is required prior to stepping in their patient’s room.
-They can sense the need of an individual, and I guess that accounts for Filipino’s profound emotional sensitivity.
+In line with being considerate, Filipino nurses are also very patient, especially when they know that they’re handling patients with special needs.
+Filipino nurses are not the type of employees who would easily give up or get irritated by the patient’s colossal requests or relatives.
+In addition to this, they also know when a humongous amount of patience is required before stepping into their patient’s room.
+They can sense an individual’s need, and I guess that accounts for Filipino’s profound emotional sensitivity.
 After all, patients are not only thinking about their treatment but also about how they will cope with their current condition and their future.
 Thus, nurses need to be very patient in dealing with certain emotional predicaments manifested by their patients.

 5. Filipino nurses are respectful

-I can’t think of any other country that uses words to address respect for the people they are talking with them, especially when they are older than us.
-Yes, we are the only country that has “PO and OPO”, which have integrated the core value of respect in our life.
-These two simple words have taught every Filipino the importance of respect, in order to be respected by other people as well.
+I can’t think of any other country that uses words to address respect for the people they are talking with, especially when they are older.
+Yes, we are the only country with “PO and OPO”, which have integrated the core value of respect in our lives.
+These two simple words have taught every Filipino the importance of respect to be respected by other people.
 This is most likely the reason why Filipino are respectful to their patients even without “PO and OPO”, because as young as 2 years old or as soon as we learned how to speak, our parents and elders have substantially integrated the significance of respect through these simple words.

 6. Filipino nurses are profoundly empathetic

-7. Filipino nurses sometimes consider their patient as their family
+7. Filipino nurses sometimes consider their patients as their family

 8. Filipino nurses are entertaining

-Lately, Filipinos seem to be devouring every competition existing in this world, from the beauty pageant, talent competition, to sports like boxing.
-I think this could expound why we are fun to be with, because we are encapsulated with various talents which makes us multifaceted.
+Lately, Filipinos seem to be devouring every competition existing in this world, from the beauty pageant, talent competitions, to sports like boxing.
+I think this could expound why we are fun to be with because we are encapsulated with various talents, which makes us multifaceted.
 Well, I’m not saying that we do boxing or catwalk in front of our patients.
 Instead, we have this magic of knowing how to make people smile.
-Filipino nurses would often throw jokes or sing for their patients while providing care to help lighten their burden, besides such kind of non-pharmacologic interventions aids in increasing their quality of life.
+Filipino nurses would often throw jokes or sing for their patients while providing care to help lighten their burden; besides, such kinds of non-pharmacologic interventions aids in increasing their quality of life.

 9. Filipino nurses have a strong sense of spiritual faith

-We never underestimated the power of prayer; regardless of what religion a Filipino practices, the majority do not forget to gives thanks to God, the Supreme Being.
-Filipino nurse working abroad earns well, but they also experience struggles in life plus the fact of being away from their family.
+We never underestimated the power of prayer; regardless of what religion Filipino practices, the majority do not forget to gives thanks to God, the Supreme Being.
+Filipino nurse working abroad earns well, but they also experience struggles in life, which is being away from their family.
 However, they never forget to glorify and thank the Lord, and in their prayer, they would also include their patients who are also in great need.
 The power of God has never been limited, and they know that His power can bring better results than medications and high-tech procedures combined.

-These are few of the unique traits that demarcate Filipino nurses.
-This became popular worldwide because regardless of which part of the country (Philippines) they came from, as long as they are a Filipino, there is a great chance that they encapsulate the majority of these traits.
+These are a few of the unique traits that demarcate Filipino nurses.
+This became popular worldwide because regardless of which part of the country (Philippines) they came from, there is a great chance that they encapsulate the majority of these traits as long as they are Filipino.
 The culture and sense of discipline of Filipinos have brought about the emergencies of such uniqueness, which usually meets and often exceeds the expectations of our employers and, most notably, our patients.